×

 As a foreigner living in Ecuador, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Ecuador have access to public healthcare.
 The public healthcare system in Ecuador is generally considered to be of good quality, with many hospitals and clinics offering a wide range of services.
 The public healthcare system is funded by the government and is free for all Ecuadorian citizens, as well as for foreigners who are legally registered in the country.
-The quality of care may vary depending on the region, but overall, the public healthcare system in Ecuador is considered to be reliable and accessible," commented one expat living in Ecuador.
+The quality of care may vary depending on the region, but overall, the public healthcare system in Ecuador is considered to be reliable and accessible," commented one expat who moved to Ecuador.

 "Just want to tell about my experience with IESS during covid.
 I was diagnosed with high risk prostate cancer in January 2021.
 As no so called elective surgeries were being done by IESS I had a catheter for 5 plus months until I paid out of pocket for what is called TURP surgery.
 Even before that I started hormone therapy at IESS.
 So it took about 4.5 months for me to start treatment.
 After that it was about another month before I started radiation treatments.
 I know a lot of folks rag on IESS but to be honest considering covid and full hospitals I was satisfied with the time frame.
 I stayed in Quito and received 38 radiation treatments, treatment everyday 5 days a week.
 I was treated with respect and never met anyone who wasn't professional and very friendly.
 All questions I had were answered and they made sure that I understood what was happening with my treatment.
 So I just want to give a shout out to IESS and let expats know that you can have a good experience if you just show a little patience and stay on top of things.
-I won't know my prognosis for about 4 more months but feel the complete experience was very positive," wrote one expat.
+I won't know my prognosis for about 4 more months but feel the complete experience was very positive," remarked one expat living in Ecuador.

 "Permanent residents in Ecuador can enroll in public healthcare system or get private insurance at any age.
 The cost for public system is about $80 a month and pre-existing conditions are covered after 2 months.
 There are public hospitals in major cities and some smaller towns.
-The quality care may depend on the area but many expats in Ecuador enroll in the system due to low cost," said one expat.
+The quality care may depend on the area but many expats in Ecuador enroll in the system due to low cost," commented one person.

 View More Answers